sipart/sipart.github.io/_posts/2021-02-28-bgp_simple.md

 ``bgp_simple.pl -myas 65534 -myip 10.0.0.1 -peerip 10.0.0.0 -peeras 100 -holdtime 1800 -keepalive 600 -p /home/user/bgp-view/bgp-routes -n -m 1000 &``

-Other ways to leave script running in background.
+More detail on ways to leave script running in background.
 Script takes about 15 mins to inject whole table.
 Hold time of 1800 between vSRX and bgp Linux server is advised.

-1.)
 * ssh into the remote machine
 * Start tmux by typing tmux into the shell
 * Start the process you want inside the started tmux session ``bgp_simple.pl -myas 100 -myip 10.10.10.2 -peerip 10.10.10.3 -peeras 65533 -holdtime 1800 -keepalive 600 -p /home/user/bgp-view/bgp-routes -n &``
 * Leave/detach the tmux session by typing Ctrl+b and then d

-2.)

-Use nohup command (which allows script to continue running even if ssh session closed) with & at end (to create seperate process):
+Use the ``nohup`` command (which allows the script to continue running even if ssh session is closed) with ``&`` at end (to create a seperate process):
 ``nohup bgp_simple.pl -myas 100 -myip 10.10.10.2 -peerip 10.10.10.3 -peeras 65533 -holdtime 1800 -keepalive 600 -p /home/user/bgp-view/bgp-routes -n &``

-You can then close ssh session and to check status of script:
+You can then close the ssh session and to check status of script when logging back in:

-tail -f nohup.out
+``tail -f nohup.out``

 ## Getting a Fresh BGP Internet Routing Table for bgp_simple.pl